macintux/riak-application-guide/anti-patterns.md

 ## Large number of customized buckets

-We'll talk more about buckets later in this document, but for the moment, be aware that they are dynamically-created namespaces for keys.
+We'll talk more about buckets later in this guide, but for the moment, be aware that they are dynamically-created namespaces for keys.